If you’ve ever written a decently sized C program before, you will have struggled with error handling.

 Which are used to print the message to a buffer, and to remember that something went wrong, like so:

-static token get_token(size_t token_index) {
+struct token peek_token(size_t token_index) {

 if (token_index >= tokens.size) {

-snprintf(error_msg, sizeof(error_msg), "token_index %zu was out of bounds in get_token()", token_index);
+snprintf(error_msg, sizeof(error_msg), "token_index %zu was out of bounds in peek_token()", token_index);

 error_happened = true;

-return (token){0}; // Just `return;` won't compile, so return an empty token :(
+return (struct token){0}; // Just `return;` won't compile, so return an empty token :(

 }

-return tokens.tokens[token_index];
+return tokens[token_index];

 }